buildingSMART/bSDD/Documentation/bSDD verification procedure.md

 - Clearly state the purpose of the dictionary during registration.
 The purpose must align with bSDD's acceptable use (for example, not a product catalogue, project data, or unrelated content).
 - Email verification will be conducted to make sure the author has access to such email address.
 The verification can be repeated periodically to ensure responsiveness.
 - Organizations should report any changes around ownership (for example, website URL change, contact email update, ownership transfer, change of dictionary purpose)

+### GEN-09
+**Avoid circular definitions**
+In line with ISO 704:2022 6.5.2, a definition should not repeat the term it is defining (inner circle) or use another term for the explanation if it repeats the term being defined (outer circle).

+Examples:
+- ❌ Wall Thickness - Thickness of a wall measured between the wall faces.
+- ✔️ Wall Thickness - Distance between faces of a wall.

+### GEN-10
+**Avoid inaccurate definitions**
+In line with ISO 704:2022 6.5.3, a definition should be accurate.

+Examples:
+- ❌ Column - usually vertical structural member. (too broad, could also mean wall)
+- ❌ Column - vertical structural member supporting a roof. (too narrow, could also support floor slabs or else)
+- ✔️ Column - usually vertical structural member of slender form.

+### GEN-11
+**Avoid negative definitions**
+In line with ISO 704:2022 6.5.4, a definition should describe what a concept is, not what it is not.

+Examples:
+- ❌ Slanted column - A column that is not vertical.
+- ✔️ Slanted column - A column at an angle.

 ## Dictionary